LukaPalelashvili/Amazon-Project/README.md

 - If the quantity of the item is 1, we are using the `filter` method to remove the item from the cart.
 The `filter` method creates a new array with all elements that pass the test implemented by the provided function.
 - If the quantity of the item is greater than 1, we are using the `map` method to decrease the quantity of the item in the cart.
 The `map` method creates a new array populated with the results of calling a provided function on every element in the calling array.

 Let's create a function that will be used to clear the cart.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 const clearCart = () => {